Vishal-Singh-Panwar/Vishal-Singh-Panwar.github.io/_posts/2016-7-5-SwiftTypeInference.md

 ## Using Swift type inference

 In `Swift`, we don't need to pass in a decimal number and the type is inferred by the type of argument in the function.
 The same method which was causing issue in `Objective C`, will give the desired result in `Swift`.
+Since we are passing the result of the expression to a function which expects `CGFloat`, the type is inferred as `CGFloat` and the it performs floating point division.

 ```swift